September 4, 2023

 For more information on domain name selection, check out my onsite SEO guide…

-Once you’ve found a domain name for a good price and snatched it up, the next step is to set up the website.
-Fortunately, that work is easier than it has ever been with an intuitive CMS.
-Let’s look at setting one up.
+Once you’ve found a domain name for a good price and snatched it up, the next step is to set up the rank and rent website.

 3. Setting Up on a Content Management System (CMS)

-A good CMS is essential if you don’t want to spend a lot of time managing your content and making sure that it displays properly.
+A good CMS is essential if you don’t want to spend a lot of time managing your content and making sure that it displays properly on your rank and rent web pages.

 There’s not much debate when it comes to which the best CMS out there: WordPress wins in almost all cases.
 Why?
 Because it’s free and it has a massive community of enthusiasts who are constantly improving it with helpful plugins and sexy themes (many of those are free, too).

-No matter how you want your website to look or act, WP most likely has a solution for you.
+No matter how you want your local SEO website to look or act, WP most likely has a solution for you.

 I’d go into more detail about how to set up WordPress as your CMS, but there are quite literally thousands of detailed, high-quality guides online that show you how to do that, including many videos with professional production values.
 You should take advantage of them if you need help.